 Since the beginning of the SASH Program, there has been steady and incremental growth in the number of interconnected projects each quarter (Chart 1).
-The SASH Program continued this solid growth trajectory in 2012 as nearly 300 projects approaching 1MW in capacity were interconnected in Q1 2012.
-These strong first quarter results indicate that SASH interconnections have more than doubled from the same time last year.
+The SASH Program continued this solid growth trajectory in Q2 2012 as nearly 300 projects approaching 1MW in capacity were interconnected.
+These strong second quarter results indicate that SASH interconnections have nearly doubled from the same time last year.